Improving day-ahead Solar Irradiance Time Series Forecasting by Leveraging Spatio-Temporal Context: Methodology

 \subsection{Multi-Quantiles: Extracting prediction intervals}

-To obtain prediction intervals for each forecasted value, we propose an adaptation of the CrossViViT architecture.
+To obtain prediction intervals for each forecasted value, we propose a easy methodology which can be used for any deep learning forecasting model, here resulting in an alternative version of the CrossViViT architecture.
 In this modified version, the original MLP head is replaced with $N_{heads}$ parallel MLPs, each dedicated to predicting a specific quantile of the distribution for each time step.
 To achieve this, we employ distinct quantile loss functions for each MLP head.
 By summing these quantile losses, we obtain a comprehensive Multi-Quantile loss, which serves as the training objective for the model.
-The quantile loss \cite{koenker2001quantile} $L_\alpha(y, \hat{y})$ for the $\alpha$ quantile is defined as:
+The quantile loss \citep{koenker2001quantile} $L_\alpha(y, \hat{y})$ for the $\alpha$ quantile is defined as:

-The Multi-Quantile loss is then defined as: $MQL(y, \hat{y}) = \sum_{\alpha \in v_{\alpha}}^{}L_\alpha(y, \hat{y})$.
+The Multi-Quantile loss, aiming to learn multiple quantile predictions $\hat{y}_{\alpha}$ for a chosen set of quantiles $v_{A}$, is then defined as: $MQL(y, \hat{y}_{\alpha \in v_{A}}) = \sum_{\alpha \in v_{A}}^{}L_\alpha(y, \hat{y}_{\alpha})$.
 The selection of quantile heads $v_{\alpha}$ is a crucial hyperparameter that determines the density of the output distribution generated by the model.
-To achieve a 96\% prediction interval while maintaining a sufficiently dense distribution, we set the list of quantiles as $v_{\alpha}= \left [ 0.02, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.9, 0.98 \right ]$.
+To achieve a 96\% prediction interval while maintaining a sufficiently dense distribution, we set the list of quantiles as $v_{A}= \left [ 0.02, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.9, 0.98 \right ]$.
 It is worth noting that, it is possible to assign different weights to the quantiles to guide the learning process.
 This approach can be beneficial in scenarios where the task requires a preference for overestimation or underestimation.
 However, in this study, our primary objective was to provide a prediction interval, leading to the conservative choice of quantile distribution and uniformly weighing the $L_\alpha$'s.